tabalizer/IP-Adress-Forensics/README.md

-IP Analysis Script<br>
+# IP Analysis Report
-This Python script performs an analysis of a given IP address, including Whois, DNS, and geolocation analysis.
-The results are saved in both text and HTML formats, with an embedded map showing the geolocation in the HTML report.
-An audit log is also maintained for each analysis.

-Features
-Whois analysis
-DNS analysis
-Geolocation analysis
-Text report generation
-HTML report generation with embedded map
-Audit log maintenance

-Installation
-You must install phython on your computer first, then clone the repository or download the ip_analysis.py script.

-Install the required Python libraries using the following command:

-"pip install -r requirements.txt"

-The required libraries are:
+A Python script that generates an IP address analysis report containing Whois, DNS, and geolocation information.

+## Prerequisites

+- Python 3.6 or later
+- The following Python libraries:
+  - folium
   - ipwhois
   - dnspython
   - geoip2
-- folium

-Download the GeoLite2-City.mmdb file from MaxMind and extract it to a directory of your choice.
-You will be prompted for the path to this file when running the script.
+## Installation

+	1. Install Python from the [official website](https://www.python.org/downloads/) if you haven't already.
+	2. Clone the repository or download the script files.
+	3. Install the required Python libraries using pip by running the following command in your terminal or command prompt:

+	"pip install folium ipwhois dnspython geoip2"

 Usage

+	1. Download the GeoLite2-City.mmdb database file from MaxMind's website.
+Place the file in the same folder as the script.
-Run the script using the following command:
+	2. Open a terminal or command prompt, navigate to the directory containing the script, and run the script using the following command:

 	"python ip_analysis.py"

-Follow the prompts to enter the IP address, investigator's name, case number, and path to the GeoLite2-City.mmdb file.
+	3. Follow the prompts to enter the IP address, investigator's name, and case number.

-The script will perform the analysis and display the results on the console.
+	4. The script will generate an IP address analysis report containing Whois, DNS, and geolocation information.
+		The report will be saved as a text file (ip_analysis_report.txt) and an HTML file (ip_analysis_report.html) in the same folder as the script.

-The script will save the analysis results in two files:
+	5. The script will also save the analysis data to an audit log CSV file (audit_log.csv).

-ip_analysis_report.txt: A text report containing the analysis results. ip_analysis_report.html: An HTML report containing the analysis results and an embedded map showing the geolocation of the IP address.
-An audit log is maintained in the audit_log.json file, which contains the details of each analysis performed using the script.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Disclaimer
+The data provided by this script is for informational purposes only and should not be considered as legal advice.
+The accuracy of the data is not guaranteed, and the use of the information provided is at your own risk.
+Always consult with a legal professional before taking any action based on the information provided.